Tag: things to know about Marrakech

 Image by Freebird Tracey.

-With the most expensive dish on the menu being only 150 dirhams, eating here is kind to the pocket, leaving more money to spend on the wonderful things in the souks.
+With the most expensive dish on the menu being 150 dirhams, eating here is kind on the wallet.
+This leaves you with more money to spend in the souks.
+The restaurant only accepts cash, so be sure you have some with you if you’re thinking of visiting.

+Terrace Bakchich is near to popular attractions such as Ben Youssef Madrasa and Marrakech Museum.
 The location is 294 Rue Talaa Marrakech, and opening times are 10.00am until 10.00pm daily.
+Outdoor seating is available.

 Image by Freebird Tracey.